Amiodarone Lawsuit Information – Is Amiodarone a Lifesaver or Killer Drug?

-[Updated August 2018 with a video!!!]
-Amiodarone is one of the most controversial pharmaceutical drugs available in the United States.
+[Updated September with FDA Recall Information] Amiodarone is one of the most controversial pharmaceutical drugs available in the United States.
 From its first beginnings as a prescription anti-arrhythmic drug in 1985 to the hundreds of lawsuit claims to day, this powerful prescription drug has always had plenty of detractors.
 Although conditionally approved by the FDA, even regulators call it a “drug of last resort”.
 And for good reason, in our opinion when misused or improperly prescribed, amiodarone’s side effects often lead patients to suffer a slow, horrific death.

 According to the pharmaceutical companies that make the drug, amiodarone is prescribed to help patients maintain a regular, steady heartbeat.
 Although usually sold today in its generic form, common brand names for the drug are Cordarone, Nexterone and Pacerone.